 With unique architecture and perfect harmony with the natural landscape, Tu Duc Tomb becomes one of the buildings that make the charming beauty of Hue.
 Tu Duc Royal Tomb was built in the Nguyen Dynasty, deserving to be one of the most attractive and indispensable destinations when traveling to Hue City.
-Let Vietnam Shore Excursions share more information of Tu Duc Tomb.
+Let Vietnam Shore Excursions share more information about the Tomb of Tu Duc emperor.

 The history of Tu Duc Tomb is associated with many names related to each historical moment.
 The tomb started its construction in 1864 with fifty thousand soldiers participating in.
 At this time, the tomb was named Van Nien Co.
 In order to build the tomb to stay on track in 6 years, hundreds of thousands of people must work from daybreak to midnight.
 Meanwhile, their lives were extremely difficult: not enough food to eat, not enough clothes to wear, often beaten from rods.
 The hard labor scene caused indignation in the hearts of the labor people.